AyumuOno/Shiori-Project/README.md

 # Shiori-Project
-This is a Android Project by React-native
+This is a Android Project